openimis/openimis_docs/web_app_vb_user_manual.rst

   B. Report Type Selector

   This panel contains a list of available report types.
-A user can select to create a desired report by clicking on the report type list item (:ref:`image224`) and narrow the report using the criteria being shown on the panel above, and then click the preview button to create the report.
+A user can select to create a desired report by clicking on the report type list item (:ref:`Image 224<image224>`) and narrow the report using the criteria being shown on the panel above, and then click the preview button to create the report.
 Available report types are:

     -  Primary Operational Indicators Report.
     -  Derived Operational Indicators Report.